Women’s Hair Loss

 High levels of male sex hormones, called androgens, contribute to hair loss in men.
 It’s generally felt that androgens are also at play in female pattern hair loss.

-Smoking may also increase your risk for developing female pattern hair loss.
+Smoking may also increase your risk of developing female pattern hair loss.

 If you’ve noticed thinning hair on your scalp, see your doctor or a dermatologist.
 Your doctor will examine your scalp to see the pattern of hair loss.
 Testing generally isn’t needed to diagnose female pattern baldness.